Ch4t4r/Nebulo/README.md

 ---

 # About
 Nebulo is a free, open-source, no-root, light-weight dns-over-https, dns-over-tls, and dns-over-http-over-quic client for Android with emphasis on privacy and security.
 Nebulo is fast, highly-customizable, ad-free, efficient on the battery, contains zero analytics / tracking.
-Goto [installation](#installation) and set it up on your Android device.
+Goto [the installation section](#installation) to set up Nebulo on your Android device.

 # My mission
 My mission is to provide access to dns-over-tls and dns-over-https as a tool against censorship and tracking.
 Many countries block controversial or government-critical websites using DNS which can possibly be circumvented using either of those protocols.